fcarvalhopacheco/HOW2/README.md

 * This repository was created to guide me through my learning experience with Linux, Python, Ethical hacking, Software development, and more.
 Please feel free to help!

 * Honestly?
 I always forget the way I fixed or solved a problem.
-So, I want to be able to have my one-stop place to remember how to do things.
-Here we are!
+This will be my one-stop place to remember how the f...
+I do my things. =) Cheers!

 ## 1. Setting up a new computer?